 On October 4, 2012, IISS' Mark Fitzpatrick wrote in Canada's Global Brief that "Iran continues to move closer to a virtual weapons status," suggesting that "by mid-2013, Iran will have enough low-enriched uranium (LEU), if further enriched, for perhaps six weapons."
 He also noted, "As of late summer 2012, Iran was still several months away from being able to make a successful dash for nuclear weapons.
 Producing missile-deliverable weapons would take longer."
 Nevertheless, "As Iran’s stockpile of enrichment uranium increases," Fitzpatrick hedged, "the timelines shorten."

-On October 8, 2012, David Albright issued a new report which found that it would take "at least two to four months" for Iran to enrich enough weapons-grade uranium to produce a single nuclear bomb, while Mitt Romney delivered a foreign policy stump speech at the Virginia Military Institute, in which he declared, "Iran today has never been closer to a nuclear weapons capability.
+On October 8, 2012, David Albright of ISIS issued a new report which found that it would take "at least two to four months" for Iran to enrich enough weapons-grade uranium to produce a single nuclear bomb, while Mitt Romney delivered a foreign policy stump speech at the Virginia Military Institute, in which he declared, "Iran today has never been closer to a nuclear weapons capability.
 It has never posed a greater danger to our friends, our allies, and to us."

 On October 11, 2012, Oxford Analytica, a global corporate and governmental consulting firm, reported that Iran had already acquired enough "enriched uranium nuclear fuel to get breakout capability but the extra steps to produce a weapon [would] take months."

 The fever-pitched predictions over just how imminent and inevitable an Iranian nuclear weapon will surely continue unabated, regardless of how many decades Iranian leaders consistently deny such intentions or how many IAEA reports affirm Iran has never diverted any nuclear material to a weapons program or even had a weapons program in the first place.